Dispelling the Myths about Divorce

 Myth 1: The first person to file for divorce gains some advantage.

 Answer: The answer is no subject certain exceptions.
-An advantage can be obtained in a divorce and child custody proceeding when husband and wife reside in different counties and have a child or children together.
+An advantage can be obtained in a divorce and child custody proceeding when husband and wife reside in different counties and have a child or children together, said a divorce lawyer.
 The county in which the person files first and obtains service of process will generally be the county in which the divorce case is heard.

 Myth 2: Courts give a preference to the mother in child custody cases.

-Answer: No. Missouri courts are prohibited from giving preference to either parent in a child custody dispute based upon the age or sex of the parent or the age or sex of the child.
+Answer: No. According to a child custody lawyer, Missouri courts are prohibited from giving preference to either parent in a child custody dispute based upon the age or sex of the parent or the age or sex of the child.

 Myth 3: The spouse committing adultery forfeits all the assets in the divorce.